Density-induced processes in quantum gas mixtures in optical lattices: Multi-orbital renormalization

 \section{Multi-orbital renormalization}

 Whereas in the previous section we introduced off-site interactions as an important extension to the standard Hubbard model, we will now discuss another important feature of the Hamiltonian \eqref{eq:Hext}, namely the effective inclusion of higher bands.
 In the standard Hubbard model approach, only the lowest single-particle band is assumed to be occupied.
-However, in the strongly correlated system particles are promoted to higher orbitals due to the interaction induced coupling between the bands.
+However, in the strongly correlated system particles are promoted to higher orbitals due to the interaction-induced coupling between the orbitals.
 By changing their wave functions the particles minimize their on-site interaction energy (see section \ref{sec:MO}.B).

-In particular, this also affects the tunneling and other off-site processes as outlined now in section \ref{sec:MO}.A.
+As a result of the population of higher orbitals, the effective wave function overlap of particles on neighboring lattice sites changes.
+This leads to modified amplitudes of the tunneling and the off-site interactions.
+The orbital occupation itself, however, is solely determined by on-site interactions due to their dominating contribution to the total energy.
+Consequently, the single-site problem can be handled separately (see section \ref{sec:MO}).
+Note that off-site processes are negligible for the determination of the orbital occupations but not for the calculation of the phase diagrams as elaborated in sections \ref{sec:PD} and \ref{sec:off-site_interactions}.